Archive for the ‘MySQL 5.7’ Category

 http://localhost/mysqli_check.php |

-program isn’t installed, you can install it as follows by opening the yum
+If the mysqli program isn’t installed, you can install it as follows by opening the yum interactive shell:

 [root@localhost html]# yum shell Last metadata expiration check: 1:26:46 ago on Wed 22 Aug 2018 08:05:50 PM MDT. > remove php-mysql No match for argument: php-mysql Error: No packages marked for removal. > install php-mysqlnd > run ================================================================================================ Package Arch Version Repository Size ================================================================================================ Installing: php-mysqlnd x86_64 7.1.20-1.fc27 updates 246 k Upgrading: php x86_64 7.1.20-1.fc27 updates 2.8 M php-cli x86_64 7.1.20-1.fc27 updates 4.2 M php-common x86_64 7.1.20-1.fc27 updates 1.0 M php-fpm x86_64 7.1.20-1.fc27 updates 1.5 M php-json x86_64 7.1.20-1.fc27 updates 73 k php-pdo x86_64 7.1.20-1.fc27 updates 138 k php-pgsql x86_64 7.1.20-1.fc27 updates 135 k Transaction Summary ================================================================================================ Install 1 Package Upgrade 7 Packages Total download size: 10 M Is this ok [y/N]: y |